singhianand23045/grhf-teko/PHASE4.md

 ### 3. Acceptance Criteria

-- [ ] Submitting fewer than 6 numbers for a draw does **not** deduct credits or submit a ticket.
+- [ ] Submitting fewer than 6 numbers for a draw does **not** deduct credits or submit an entry.
-- [ ] Submitting and **confirming 6 numbers** for a draw deducts **30 credits** regardless of outcome; ticket is recorded and eligible for winnings.
+- [ ] Submitting and **confirming 6 numbers** for a draw deducts **30 credits** regardless of outcome; entry is recorded and eligible for winnings.
-- [ ] Submitting a ticket with 6 numbers but **not confirming** before cut-off results in **no deduction**, entry is discarded, and no ticket is recorded.
+- [ ] Submitting a set of 6 numbers but **does not confirm** before cut-off results in **no deduction**, entry is discarded, and no entry is recorded.
-- [ ] After each draw, the user's ticket is checked **independently against each of the 3 rows in the grid**.
+- [ ] After each draw, the user's confirmed numbers are checked **independently against each of the 3 rows in the grid**.
   - [ ] For each row, number of matches is used to determine the credits awarded (as above), and total winnings are summed.
 - [ ] Multiple wins in multiple draws are credited to balance additively.
 - [ ] The wallet balance is restored correctly on app reload.
-- [ ] Ticket selection resets automatically at the start of each new draw cycle; previous balance remains unchanged.
+- [ ] Number selection resets automatically at the start of each new draw cycle; previous balance remains unchanged.
 - [ ] The Credits section always appears, takes up 5% of the total logical height, and "Add credits", the balance are properly positioned.
 - [ ] The correct feedback message is displayed for **10 seconds, from timer 0:30 to 0:20**, with correct text and duration, and does not interfere with grid layout.
 - [ ] Feedback message and credited amount are correct for the sum of row winnings as appropriate.